Electoral system of Germany: Proposal of candidates for constituencies

 The applicants from a party must be elected in a democratic and secret election by an assembly of the party members in a constituency or by a similar board appointed by the party.
 Every party member entitled to vote is allowed to propose candidates.
 A candidate does not have to be a member of the party.
 Since the 2009 German Bundestag elections no member of a different party may be nominated.
 A written record of the election must be presented to the District Returning Officer, who is responsible for checking the proposal.
 He points out possible deficiencies and allows remedies to be made.

-A county election nomination is only accepted if the nominee belongs to a party that is represented in the Bundestag or the Landtag, or if the party represents a national minority.
+A constituency election nomination is only accepted if the nominee belongs to a party that is represented in the Bundestag or the Landtag, or if the party represents a national minority.
 Otherwise the nominee must have at least 200 signatures from eligible voters in the constituency.
 It does not make a difference whether the suggestion is handed in by a party or not.
 Hence a candidate does not need to be supported by a party in a constituency if he has sufficient signatures.
 The county election nominee must also nominate a person of trust and a proxy who are allowed to release statements to the leader of the county election.

-A county election nomination can be recalled either by a joint statement from the two persons of trust or by a statement from the majority of the signataries of the nominee.
+A constituency election nomination can be recalled either by a joint statement from the two persons of trust or by a statement from the majority of the signataries of the nominee.
 Through a declaration from the two persons of trust the name of the suggested person can be changed in case the originally suggested person loses his eligibility or dies.
 Once the nomination is authorised it can neither be recalled nor changed.

-If a candidate with a direct mandate dies before election day, the election is cancelled in this constituency.
-Within the next six weeks, the election is held again, allowing the deceased candidate's party to appoint a substitute candidate.
+If a candidate with a direct mandate dies before election day, the election is cancelled in that constituency.
+Within the next six weeks, a by-election is held, giving the opportunity to the deceased candidate's party to appoint a substitute candidate.
 This by-election follows the same rules as the main election.
 This means that Germans who have come of age in the time between the main and the by-election are not allowed to vote.